Appeal A Denied Schengen Visa Application: Appeal Letter

 [Enter the reasons provided by the Schengen Visa rejection letter]

 Quick note: Remember, don't be arrogant or condescending.
-Try and understand why your visa was denied.
+Try and understand your Schengen visa was denied.
 If applicable, acknowledge that you didn't provide the correct documents (or whatever the reason may be).

-I understand my ethical responsibility to only include truthful and correct information along side my Visa application.
+I understand my ethical responsibility to only include truthful and correct information alongside my application.
 Therefore, I attest that this letter does not contain any falsehoods or exaggerations about my ability to [reason you were denied, such as: afford my trip, leave the Schengen area within the required period, etc].

 Please contact me if you have any further questions.